ISakpoba/Coursera-Module-Project/README.md

 # Coursera-Module-Project
-Analyzing Historical Stock/Revenue Data and Building a Dashboard
+This project is Analyzing Historical Stock/Revenue Data and Building a Dashboard